Sanim27/Learn-Go/README.md

 # Learn-Go

-This repository contains three small Go projects created for learning and practice purposes.
+This repository contains small Go projects created for learning and practice purposes.

 ---